Infographics are tricky to get right.

 The best ones are helpful and communicate a message in an interesting and visual way.
 But the line between helpful and overwhelming is thin.

-But first, we need to clear something up:
+Before we get started, let’s clear something up:

 Infographics are about communication, not design